Alcohol Addiction Treatment In New Brunswick

 Alcohol Abuse Center and Rehabilitation in New Brunswick

-At this time, in New brunswick region, the resident can find in average 10 residential treatment program, nine outpatient rehabilitation centers and two treatment for youth struggling with alcohol addiction.
+At this time, in the New Brunswick region, the resident can find in average 10 residential treatment program, nine outpatient rehabilitation centers and two treatments for youth struggling with alcohol addiction.
 Additionally, the people have the chance to go in 93 AA meetings with counseling and information about alcoholism.

 30-Day Alcohol Treatment Programs in New Brunswick